hannesm/platform-blog/Signing-the-opam-repository.md

 signatures: [ [ "SNAP-foo@bar" "RSA-PSS" "6e817eb01a..." ] ]
 ```

-This `snapshot` file is committed to the opam repository: a client expects the
+This `signed` tag is pushed to the opam repository, which is fetched by the
-last commit be done by a snapshot bot, containing the snapshot file!
+client.

 ### File hierarchy